-Parameter Description start Synopsis: A string 7 to 15 characters long The starting IP address pool that the server uses to offer to the client.
+Parameter Description Synopsis: A string 7 to 15 characters long The starting IP address pool that the server uses to offer to the client. start The starting IP address pool that the server uses to offer to the

-Click Add to create the IP range.
+5. Click Add to create the IP range.
 The IP Range Configuration form appears.